Hroque1987/BLOG/README.md

 Small blog exemple

 A simple blog created for learning.
-It uses Node.js and the following extensions:
+Besides CSS, HTML and Bootstrap, it was used Node.js and the following extensions:
-Express;
-EJS;
-Body Parser;

-It was used as well CSS, HTML and Bootstrap.
+Express, EJS and Body Parser.

 Thank You.